 Pay attention to the delivery experience

 For German customers, it is one of the crucial aspects.
 Prepare a wide choice of delivery methods and options.
 Think also about free delivery.
 German consumers are perceived as price-sensitive.
-Therefore, free delivery can act as a major incentive, which can influence purchase decisions, and encourage to choose retailers who offer it.
+Therefore, free delivery can act as a major incentive, which can influence purchase decisions, and encourage retailers who offer it.

 Here are some additional factors to consider: